Laboratory and Studio Chemical Safety Program

 Major Leak

-- Report the incident to 9-911, or to the Department of Public Safety, (319) (27)3-2712 or 9-911 if possible to inform UNI Public Safety of your location, and activate the building alarm.
+- If possible inform the Department of Public Safety, (319) 273-2712 of your location, and activate the building alarm.

 - Don all personal protective apparel and equipment.